 Click here to view the video with audio description.

 Pilot Theatre is an international touring theatre company, who specialise in interactive and participatory productions, focusing on the changing relationship between technology and live performances.
-Pilot Theatre is collaborating with academics from the University of York to deliver this project.
+Pilot Theatre collaborated with academics from the University of York to deliver this project.

-Audiences will experience three artistically rendered environments based on real outdoor locations in the Northern landscape.
-Monologues will be delivered using spatially recorded voices, combined with the soundscapes of real locations.
+Audiences will experience three artistically rendered environments based on real outdoor locations in the Northern landscape: The Moor, The City and The Coast.
+Original poetic monologues are delivered using spatially recorded voices, combined with the soundscapes of real locations.

-The project will enable Pilot Theatre to explore fusing real audio soundscapes of a location, with 3D rendered environments.
+The project has enabled Pilot Theatre to explore fusing real audio soundscapes of a location, with 3D rendered environments.

 Pilot Theatre is currently exploring how to extend Monolith’s theatrical presentation and technological augmentation, with a view to touring it around the North of England.

 This project was funded through the OpenXR funding call.